Kellojo/pihole-lists-sync-action/README.md

 ## 📁 Pi-hole Config File Format

-Create a `pihole-config.yaml` file in your repository with the following structure:
+Create a `pihole-config.yaml` file in your repository with the following structure (leave out sections as needed):

 ```yaml
 blocklists: